 ● Beth Robinette, farmer and owner, Lazy R Ranch; co-founder, Cowgirl Camp; co-founder, LINC Foods

 Conversations about rural communities often focus on the challenges they face.
 But just like every region, rural communities are filled with vibrancy, leadership, and entrepreneurship.
 To explore how one community is utilizing their assets to support rural development, this site visit will take us an hour north of Spokane to Pend Oreille County.
-The county has a population of just over 13,000 people within about 1,400 square miles of picturesque rivers, lakes, and mountains.
-This county, unlike many other rural regions, also has an innovative grant-funded fiber optic internet infrastructure that serves the full county and supports local economic growth efforts.
+The county has a population of just over 13,000 people who live within about 1,400 square miles of picturesque rivers, lakes, and mountains.
+Unlike many other rural regions, Pend Oreille County also has an innovative grant-funded fiber optic internet infrastructure that serves the full county and supports local economic growth efforts.

-We’ll also visit with stakeholders from Washington State University Extension to learn about their micro-scale Farm to Food Pantry and Farm to School program that is active within a three-county region.
+We’ll also head to the Cusick Food Bank to visit with stakeholders from Washington State University Stevens County Extension and learn about their micro-scale Farm to Food Pantry and Farm to School program that is active within a three-county region.
 A testament to right-scale infrastructure, the program pays local growers for fresh produce and transports it to food pantries and schools.
 Join us to learn more about opportunities to partner with community leaders and cultivate health, wellness, vitality, and economic development within rural communities.

 On the processing and distribution side, we’ll learn about LINC Foods.
 While it could be seen as a food hub like many others across the country, LINC Foods has also developed as a farmers’ cooperative and utilized a number of different creative integrated capital approaches to financing their business.
 In addition to providing food hub aggregation and distribution services, LINC Foods is unique in its creation of a malting business, Palouse Pint, that serves the unique needs of the many grain farmer-owners of its co-op.
 You’ll tour the malt house, learn about their business structure, and a bit about the how and why their structure is allowing them to reach profitability three to five years earlier than they might have otherwise.
 Don’t know what malting is?
 Don’t worry—you’ll know plenty by the end of the day!

 We’ll close out the day by visiting the Grain Shed, a regional collaboration and cooperative venture between a baker, a pair of brewers, and a farmer.
-We’ll meet up with participants from the grain production site visit to swap stories while enjoying beer and bread made with Palouse Pint’s grain malt.
+We’ll meet up with participants from the Pathways to Impact through Grain Production site visit to swap stories while enjoying beer and bread made with Palouse Pint’s grain malt.
 You’ll get a taste of just how flavorful a healthy local foodshed can be.